TNamdarian/seven-terraces/documentation/TESTING.md

    - view current details of category
    - if *Admin user* types in text in fields, validation is given if correct and feedback is given if incorrect.
    - if *Admin user* click on the "Update Category" button, the category is updated in the database and a success message is given to the user.
    - if *Admin user* click on cancel - go to Admin Dashboard Page
-16. Add New Topic page
-   - if *Admin user* types in text in fields, validation is given if correct and feedback is given if incorrect.
-   - if *Admin user* click on the "Add Topic" button, a new Topic is added to the database and a success message is given to the user.
-   - if *Admin user* click on cancel - go to Admin Dashboard Page
-17. Edit Topic page
-   - view current details of category
-   - if *Admin user* types in text in fields, validation is given if correct and feedback is given if incorrect.
-   - if *Admin user* click on the "Update Topic" button, the Topic is updated in the database and a success message is given to the user.
-   - if *Admin user* click on cancel - go to Admin Dashboard Page

 ## **Bugs and Fixes**